piyush-chittara/Sikka/README.md

 Open directory ./coinScript to find created sol script for token  \
 Step4: Go to https://remix.ethereum.org/ \
 Step5: Import created sol script and complie  \
-Step6: Open 'delpoy and run transaction' and choose Environment as 'Injected Web3' which will open metamask for account \
+Step6: Open 'delpoy and run transaction' and choose Environment as 'Injected Web3' which will open metamask for account login\
 Step7: Deploy